 In the case of invasive aquatic species that are due to human foolishness or carelessness, such as the introduction of a species in an environment where it previously hadn’t existed before, they can be harvested manually or mechanically as feed or fertilizer for agricultural lands.
 This can also be done with algae that proliferate due to the runoff and concentration of chemical fertilizers in bodies of water, where they become a major problem by upsetting the former balance that existed in the ecosystem.
 If these overabundant organisms are harvested, cleansed of salt where necessary, dried, and then applied to agricultural lands, they will increase the land’s fertility by increasing its content of organic matter.
-Even if they are applied while still alive, they will not pose a threat of unchecked proliferation, as they do in the water, because aquatic species cannot survive on land.
+Even if they are applied while still alive, they will not pose a threat of unchecked proliferation, as they do in the water, since aquatic species cannot survive on land.

 These solutions to man-made problems result from the recognition of the interconnectedness of all life.
 Because the myopic scientific approach to solving these and other problems considers them in isolation from the whole of which they form a part, it attempts only to eradicate the pest species, often by using poisons that have harmful effects on other species.
 By considering them in the context of the ecosystem of which they form a part, one can transform a pest into a valuable resource, while avoiding the use of dangerous chemicals, and also reducing the consumption of other things, such as animal feed or artificial fertilizers.

 It is important to ensure that the farmer who suffers crop losses as a result of locusts, which are merely large numbers of swarming grasshoppers, receives a part of the revenue from their sale to poultry or other animal farmers.
 Otherwise, it could happen that a company that captures the locusts from the farmer’s fields charges the farmer for this service and then keeps all the revenue from their sale to other farmers.
 One way to ensure this is by permitting the farmer to retain ownership of the dead locusts, since they were captured on one’s property.